AleshaOleg/holy-grail-markup/README.md

 <img src="https://github.com/AleshaOleg/holy-grail-markup/blob/master/pictures/preview.png?raw=true" width="960">

 ## How to use
-Just download/clone repository and see examples of markup.
+Just download/clone repository and see examples of markup in each folder.
+Keep in mind: `raw` is just example of default old ugly 2000-style css markup *without* any methodologie (just to compare), but with trying to structuring code some way we did it before methodoligies coming.

 [Demo](https://aleshaoleg.github.io/holy-grail-markup/raw) is here.

 ## Authors